iExecBlockchainComputing/documentation-tools/tools/dataProtector/advanced/dps-smart-contract.md

 ## DataProtectorSharing

-Contract module which provides a mechanism for managing and sharing protected data through collections, subscriptions, rentals, and sales.
+This is a contract that provides a mechanism for managing and sharing protected data through collections, subscriptions, rentals, and sales.
 This contract extends several functionalities from OpenZeppelin libraries and incorporates access control, token handling, and order management.